Hearing loss and deafness happen when sound signals don’t reach the brain. This is caused by a problem in the hearing system.

 How? – They have a BSL service.
 The BSL interpreter will call an NHS 111 adviser for you and you can communicate direct with the NHS 111 adviser via the interpreter.

 You’ll need a webcam, a modern computer, and a good broadband connection to use this service.
-Visit NHS 111 BSL interpreter service for more details, including an online user guide.
+For more details, visit https://www.deaflink.org.uk/bsl/services/information/non-emergency-111

 These days there are a lot of alarm clocks available that help those with hearing difficulties to wake up.
 Some have vibrating pads that can be placed under your pillow or mattress, and others have variable volumes and pitches so people with less severe hearing loss can still hear them.
 See more: